iwelch/sylspace/README.md

 The rest are also useful.

 * cpanfile
 :	describes all required perl modules.
-Used only once during installation as `cpanm --installdeps .`
+Used only once during installation as `carton install`

 * SylSpace-Secrets.conf@